xGOODDEVILx/anotherui/README.md

 # AnotherUI

 AnotherUI is a UI component library built on top of **Shadcn** and **Tailwind CSS**.
-This project is designed only for learning purpose and it's open to contributions for people like me who want to learn how implement a simple library with React.
+This project is designed only for learning purposes, and it's open to contributions for people like me who want to learn how to implement a simple library with React.

 ## Table of Contents 📃